 MassDEP initially began issuing water systems awards in 1986 as a way to acknowledge the many dedicated professionals for their accomplishments in maintaining consistent and safe delivery of potable water to the residents of the Commonwealth.

 10 Organizations Recognized for Recycling Excellence in Michigan

 As part of the continuing effort to increase recycling rates in Michigan, the DEQ and Governor’s Recycling Council recently recognized 10 organizations for outstanding success in promoting recycling and finding new uses for recycled materials.

 The organizations received the Excellence in Recycling awards at the second annual Governor’s Recycling Summit, held in Plymouth.
 The DEQ and Governor’s Recycling Council hosted the summit in collaboration with the Michigan Recycling Coalition’s 34th Annual MRC Conference.
-Hundreds of public and private professionals joined to discuss key topics to grow recycling in Michigan.

 The businesses, institutions, government agencies, and nonprofits honored focused their efforts in several areas: promoting outstanding education programs for K-12 students and youth organizations, creating new and enhanced programs that increase access to recycling, and developing programs that “close the loop” by creating new recyclable products or using recycled products in the manufacturing process.
 These award categories echo the objectives and goals outlined in Governor Rick Snyder’s April 2014 statewide recycling plan.

 - Green Living Science, for providing outreach and education to elementary students in Detroit Public Schools

 - The Ecology Center, for providing outreach and education to students in Ann Arbor-area schools